yast/yast-storage-ng/doc/autoyast.md

 The matching between a drive and the real disk can be done explicitly in the profile (using the `device` tag) or can be left for AutoYaST to decide.
-In the latter case, the algorithm used by AutoYaST is deadly simple - it just tries to use the first available device that is not explicitly skipped (there is also a syntax for skipping devices).
+In the latter case, the algorithm used by AutoYaST is dead simple - it just tries to use the first available device that is not explicitly skipped (there is also a syntax for skipping devices).
 The documentation states it tries to find a device that "looks reasonable", but in reality it just uses whatever is not